2X MATCH: 2X MATCH: Today, your gift is DOUBLED for twice the impact on lifesaving research.

 What’s next

-In the coming year, Drs.
+Drs.
 Demaria and Formenti will continue to examine how the molecular subtype of breast cancer affects the ability of radiation therapy to induce the immune signals required for an anti-tumor response.
-Ongoing studies will continue to examine the genes identified in the last year.
-They will also leverage the information derived from their model systems to perform pre-clinical studies to determine ways to monitor an immunogenic response to tumor irradiation.
+Studies are underway to examine the previously identified genes and their role in tumor and immune cell crosstalk.
+In addition, they will continue to exploit the novel models they have developed in laboratory studies to define ways to monitor an immunogenic response to tumor irradiation, investigate what mutations modulate the ability of radiation therapy to increase breast cancer immunogenicity, and identify ways to improve the ability of radiation to make breast cancer more immunogenic.

 Biography